muhammadqasemtarboush1/reading-notes/Class 24/README.md

 The important takeaways from this tutorial are this:

-* Docker is a way to run Linux containers
+- Docker is a way to run Linux containers
-* Containers are a lightweight alternative to Virtual Machines
+- Containers are a lightweight alternative to Virtual Machines
-* Dockerfile is a list of instructions for creating an image
+- Dockerfile is a list of instructions for creating an image
-* Images are made up of one or more layers
+- Images are made up of one or more layers
-* Containers are a running instance of an image
+- Containers are a running instance of an image
-* docker-compose.yml controls how to run the container
+- docker-compose.yml controls how to run the container
-* Containers are stateless and ephemeral in nature.
+- Containers are stateless and ephemeral in nature.
 We can link the local filesystem via volumes but things become more complex with databases (which we didn’t cover here).

-## Notes:
+## Notes

-* Dockerfile :Similar to a Pipenv or a requirements.txt file; it is a list of all the requirements needed to build our image.
+- Dockerfile :Similar to a Pipenv or a requirements.txt file; it is a list of all the requirements needed to build our image.
 It is simpler to have them all in one place rather than install each manually line-by-line.

 ---
 Resources:

 ## [Docker](https://wsvincent.com/beginners-guide-to-docker/)